Anthos clusters on bare metal has the following sets of installation prerequisites:

 - If you choose Docker as your container runtime, you may use Docker version 19.03 or later installed.
 If you don't have Docker installed on your node machines or have an older version installed, Anthos on bare metal installs Docker 19.03.13 or later when you create clusters.

-- Ensure the filesystems backing the following directories have the required capacity and meet both of the following requirements whenever you
+- Ensure the file systems backing the following directories have the required capacity and meet both of the following requirements whenever you

 /var/lib/docker: 30 GiB

 /var/lib/kubelet: 10 GiB

 /mnt/anthos-system: 25 GiB